zizu28/CraftConnect/README.md

    dotnet run --project <StartupProject>
    ```
 5. **Test the API**
-   Use tools like Postman or Swagger to interact with the booking endpoints.
+   Use tools like Postman or Swagger to interact with the endpoints.

 ## Contributing